 In the end it is, and hopefully will always be, about your commitment to the practice not the label on the mat (or on your pants)

 Yes ... if you are in Edinburgh - living, practicing or just passing through - you are welcome to drop by and pick up an ecoYoga mat.
 Please call or email in advance if possible.
 Whilst most sales occur through stockists i often hold a small batch of mats in-house.
 These are usually the lighterweight (my preference:) and the funky factory seconds, and sometimes the regular 4mm mats.

-Yoga mats have become the major accessory to ones practice and with the ever increasing trend it means millions and millions of mats are out there being bought and disposed.
-That's a lot of mats in landfill sites.
-We believe the postures on your yoga mat are the beginning of a journey to protect and promote the health and well-being of your body, mind and soul.
+Yoga mats have become the major accessory to ones practice and with the ever increasing trend it means millions of mats are out there being bought and disposed.
+That's a lot of mats in landfill.
+The postures on your yoga mat are the beginning of a journey to protect and promote the health and well-being of your body, mind and soul.
 If this inner awareness is awakened one hopes it finds reflection in the external world.
-Practicing on a shiny glossy plastic mat made as cheaply as possible for maximum profit we view as the antithesis of yoga.
+Practicing on a glossy plastic mat made as cheaply as possible for maximum profit we view as the antithesis of yoga.
 It is a simple gesture to practice on a mat created with yoga in mind from renewable resources.

-We thought it would be lovely to be able to practice on something a bit closer to nature, something aesthetically considered, but still have the grip that everyone so desires !
+We thought it would be lovely to be able to practice on something a bit closer to nature, something aesthetically considered, yet still providing that grip that everyone so desires.

 ecoYoga mats are made from entirely natural plant based materials: 100% natural rubber and hessian.
 The rubber compound is environmentally neutral so, at the end of the Yoga mat's life, it can be composted and or safely used in the garden - making them completely eco-friendly.
 They are PVC free (PVC is a long term pollutant plastic in production through to disposal).